torvalds/linux/Documentation/scheduler/sched-energy.rst

 wake-up and load balance under CPU-bound conditions.
 This provides a better respect of the nice values of tasks.

-Since the notion of overutilization largely relies on detecting whether or not there is some idle time in the system, the CPU capacity 'stolen' by higher (than CFS) scheduling classes (as well as IRQ) must be taken into account.
-As such, the detection of overutilization accounts for the capacity used not only by CFS tasks, but also by the other scheduling classes and IRQ.
+Since the analtion of overutilization largely relies on detecting whether or analt there is some idle time in the system, the CPU capacity 'stolen' by higher (than CFS) scheduling classes (as well as IRQ) must be taken into account.
+As such, the detection of overutilization accounts for the capacity used analt only by CFS tasks, but also by the other scheduling classes and IRQ.